Location | Tuba City, Arizona & Crownpoint, New Mexico, USA

 Cultural and Recreational Highlights | visiting the Grand Canyon, a sweat lodge, hiking, cooking demonstrations, local markets, traditional story telling, and much more

 The Navajo Nation is the cultural home to the Navajo people, marked with beautiful sandstone mesas, towering buttes, colorful canyons, and dramatic desert scenery.
 It is the largest of the Indian Reservations in the US extending over four states – Arizona, New Mexico, Utah and Colorado.
 The Navajo people share rich cultural traditions and are well known for their contributions to the world at large, including the role of the Navajo Code Talkers in WWII and their exquisite artistry.
 Current challenges include maintaining cultural identity, educating their children, and economic development.

 In addition to service that emphasizes learning about Navajo life and culture, you will participate in cultural and recreational activities.
-These activities differ slightly for our two sites, but include visiting an open air market, cultural museums, mesa hikes, visiting nearby national landmarks, learning from local Navajo families about land use, jewelry making, and sampling traditional foods.
+These activities differ slightly for our two sites, but include visiting an open air market, cultural museums, visiting nearby national landmarks, learning from local Navajo families about land use, basket weaving, visits to sheep camps, and sampling traditional foods.